daniela997/daniela997.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: Tutor or Lab assistant for the following courses.
+description: I have been a Tutor or Lab assistant for the following courses at the University of Glasgow.
 nav: true
 nav_order: 5
 ---